techlover1/PugBot-for-Discord/README.md

 # PugBot for Discord

 PugBot for discord is a bot for managing pickup games.
+This version has been updated and modified for use with [Fortress Forever](http://www.fortress-forever.com/) on steam.

 ## Installing